-The City of Fontana through its ESG allocation, fund the Water of Life's Rapid Rehousing and Homelessness Prevention Program that provides emergency shelter and transitional housing to those in need of such services.
-In addition, the City supports the efforts of the San Bernardino County Continuum of Care (CoC) and its member organizations that address homelessness.
-As described earlier, the City supports local nonprofit agencies who provide emergency rental assistance and housing counseling to lowand moderate-income residents to prevent homelessness.
+The City of Fontana, through its ESG allocation, provides homeless services, including supportive and financial assistance.
+In addition, the City supports the efforts of the San Bernardino County Continuum of Care (COC) and its member organizations that address homelessness.
+As described earlier, the City supports local nonprofit agencies who provide emergency rental assistance and housing counseling to low- and moderate-income residents to prevent homelessness.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

-As mentioned above, during the 2021 program year, the City will be using its CDBG funds for the Police Department's MET Team to address the needs of the homeless.
-The City's HOPE Team will connect chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth with available resources through the Riverside County CoC, which is comprised of a network of public, private, faith-based, for-profit, and non-profit service providers who utilize several federal, state and local resources to provide services for homeless people.
-The goal is to help unsheltered homeless people make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again available resources through the San Bernardino County COC, which is comprised of a network of public, private, faith-based, for-profit, and nonprofit service providers who utilize several federal, state, and local resources to provide services for homeless people.
+The goal is to help unsheltered homeless people make the transition to permanent housing and independent living, including shortening the time individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units.